JernejKorosec/GetMeThatPage/README.md

 ### Prerequisites

-There are no specifical dependencies you should worry about, since the are included with the project settings and should be downloaded automatically
+There are no specifical dependencies you should worry about, since the are included with the project settings and should be downloaded automatically.
+Latest Visual studio 2022 is Used and HTML Agiltiy Pack Framework.
+No Loggers, Schedulers or other frameworks are included.
+Just download unzip open and run.
+A folder in executable binary folder is created with the first layer of page.
+For async Tasks to work properly with multiple nested pages, a bit more work is needed.

 ### Installation